KennesuBakkuro/Studio_Unknown/README.md

 1. Currently there's an issue with the game lists working on it (fixed)
 2. yupiel madness is still not functional still working on it (fixed)
+3. the image size and the text size is not fitting to the mobile devices (fixed)

 # FIXED/CHANGES
 - changed the yml, and adjusted some stuff in the website